andrealaspina/galerkin/README.md

   - A formulation for the **moving mesh** algorithm (`Elasticity_CG`).

-A key feature of Galerkin is the simplicity of **monolithically coupling** N different formulations, whose associated LHS and RHS are automatically combined as
+A key feature of Galerkin is the simplicity of **monolithically coupling** N different formulations, whose associated LHS and RHS are automatically combined at each Newton iteration as
 ```math
 \begin{bmatrix}
 \mathbf{K}_{11} & \dots  & \mathbf{K}_{1N} \\